nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - Alternatively, you can also click on the Exit button in the top toolbar.

-### Command Suggestion and Autocomplete
+### Command suggestion and autocomplete

 To help you familiarize with the commands, Swift+ prompts you with command suggestions as you type and can autocomplete your commands until the next user-required input.

 1. Type the first few letters of a command you hope to use and Swift+ will display a suggested command. e.g. `lis`.<br>
    ![autocomplete](images/autocomplete.png)

-2. Press Tab to autocomplete your command with the prompted suggestion.
-If there are multiple commands that have the user inputs as the prefix, this action will autocomplete up to the longest common prefix of all such commands.<br>
+2. Press `Tab` to autocomplete your command with the prompted suggestion.
-e.g. pressing Tab after `lis` will autocomplete the command to `list_` as there are two commands (`list_contact` and `list_task`) that start with `lis`.

 <div markdown="block" class="alert alert-info">
 :information_source: **Note** <br>
+- If multiple commands are possible with the current input, autocomplete only completes up to the **longest matching prefix**. e.g. pressing `Tab` after `lis` will autocomplete the command to `list_`, since there are two commands (`list_contact` and `list_task`) that start with `lis`.
-- Command suggestions will not be shown if current input is invalid and the command text will turn red to alert you.<br>
+- If the current input is invalid, command suggestions will not be shown.
+The current input will also turn red to alert you.<br>
-- Autocomplete does not guarantee a successful/valid command, unless the given syntax is followed.<br>
+- Autocomplete does not guarantee a valid command, unless the given syntax is followed.<br>
-- Autocomplete only completes up to the longest matching prefix if multiple commands are possible with the current user input.
-However, command suggestions always shows only one of the possible commands.
 </div>

 ### Saving the data